node-red/node-red-desktop/.github/ISSUE_TEMPLATE/--bug_report.md

 ---
 name: Bug report
-about: Reproducible software issues in the Node-RED Desktop
+about: Reproducible software issues in the Node-RED installer
 title: ''
 labels: ''
 assignees: ''